swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 ### `!#available(...)` and `#available(...) == false`

 The first iteration of this proposal involved using the same availability keyword that exists today and simply allow it to be reversed.
 However, as `#available` is not coded as an expression, doing so would require hardcoding all of this behavior.
 While `== false` is trivial to include, `!` would require a few workarounds.
 The author would rather not add tech debt to the compiler.

+Refactoring `#available` to be usable as an expression would likely require refactoring the entire symbol availability system and has an extensive amount of implications and edge cases.
+The work to support it would be considerably beyond what is proposed here.